Search Arena: Analyzing Search-Augmented LLMs: Citation Analysis

 The distribution of citation domain categories is shown in \autoref{fig:domain-citations}.
 Perplexity's models tend to cite social media (including YouTube) and community platforms (e.g., Reddit, Quora).
 OpenAI's GPT-4o-based models are more biased towards mainstream news outlets.
 Google's Gemini models are in between.
+To further understand the effect of reasoning, we analyze the distributional differences of the cited sources by \verb|sonar-pro-high| (non-reasoning) and \verb|sonar-reasoning-pro-high| (reasoning), as reported in \autoref{fig:domain-citations-app}.
+We find that even though both systems are based on the same search module, the reasoning model cites more community and blog sources and less Wikipedia articles, compared to the non-reasoning model.
+These results are consistent with our correlational analysis of user preferences and cited domains (e.g., users rejecting Wikipedia sources in specific settings).

 We can also control for all features simultaneously (response length, number of citations, and citation sources) to compute adjusted model scores.
 The scores and rankings before and after applying these controls are shown in \autoref{fig:style-control-ranking}.
 We observe that the model scores and rankings tend to converge after the controls are applied.
 This convergence is particularly evident within model families: the top three models from Perplexity show significant convergence.
 This suggests that much of the variation between models in the same family is accounted for by the control features.
 We note that features such as factuality and coverage may be correlated with the number of citations or specific citation sources; we leave this analysis to future work.